This page was most recently updated on May 8th, 2025

 SECTION 13.01 Description.

-membership in the Corporation, which certificates shall be in such form as may be determined the Board of Advisors.
-The name and address of each member and the date of issuance of the certificate shall be entered on the records of the Corporation.
-If any certificate is lost, mutilated, or destroyed, a new certificate may be issued therefor on such terms and conditions as the Board of Advisors may determine.
+The Board of Advisors may provide for the issuance of certificates or other indications evidencing membership in the Corporation, which certificates shall be in such form as may be determined by the Board of Advisors.
+The name and address of each member and the date of issuance of the certificate shall be entered into the Corporations records.
+If any certificate is lost, mutilated, or destroyed, a new certificate may be issued on such terms and conditions as the Board of Advisors may determine.

 SECTION 13.02 Issuance of Certificates.